kanakshilledar/pi_monitor/README.md

 # Pi Monitor
-A smart fablab resource monitoring device built using Raspberry Pi
+A smart makerspace resource monitoring device built using Raspberry Pi

 **This project is under active development and not intended for production use**